 An Instagram-Worthy place in Phuket.
 Situated above the hill between Ya Nui and Nai Harn Beach, this small and breezy viewpoint offers a spectacular sunset view overlooking the Andaman Sea.

-This viewpoint derives its name from tall, picturesque three-bladed windmill.
-From the viewpoint, you can catch a glimpse of the long-tail boats, fishing boats, beautiful coastline and sprawling seascape.
+This viewpoint derives its name from the tall, picturesque three-bladed windmill.
+From this viewpoint, you can catch a glimpse of the long-tail boats, fishing boats, beautiful coastline and sprawling seascape.

 Address: Rawai, Mueang Phuket District, Phuket 83100, Thailand

 Stay at The Boathouse Phuket, beachfront resort right by Kata Beach.Visit hotel website